 - States with a greater population density or some obvious major metropolitan hubs (New York, California, Texas) generally had a lower average internet cost, especially if you were looking at the statistics on fiber optic internet per Mbps.

-- There were quite a few states that had similar average rates for the same type of service.
+- Quite a few states had similar average rates for the same type of service.
 Often in areas with similar demographics or areas in the same region, there might be little difference in the types of packages and services offered.
-Additionally, larger ISPs that span the country are more likely to have uniform pricing plans and offers, so this is to be expected.
+Additionally, larger ISPs that span the country are more likely to have uniform pricing plans and offers, which is to be expected.

 - More rural states, in general, have higher internet costs per Mbps.
-This may be due to the lack of competition, the lack of infrastructure for more advanced and efficient service delivery methods, or because only slower plans are available.
+This may be due to the lack of competition, infrastructure for more advanced and efficient service delivery methods or only slower plans are available.
 This means that each Mbps becomes more expensive (as a rule, the better the speed, the better the value).